Colorado AI Act · SB 26-189

 The real gap is not policy.
 It is architecture.

 Most organizations we talk to assume AI compliance is a legal exercise.
-Write some policies, update disclosures, check the box.
+Update a disclosure banner, add a notice to the consent flow, check the box.
 It is not.

 You cannot answer any of those questions if your data lives in disconnected systems with no governance layer.
 AI compliance starts with data architecture.
-If your ERP, CRM, field tools, and BI platforms are not connected through governed integrations, the impact assessments required by SB 24-205 are not just difficult.
-They are impossible.
+If your ERP, CRM, field tools, and BI platforms are not connected through governed integrations, even the narrower obligations under SB 26-189 are operationally impossible to meet.

 This is where Alpinscape works.
 We do not write policies in isolation.
 We build the systems and integrations that make compliance operational.